Tarsha Whitmore Sizzles In A Cheeky Bikini While Sitting At Her Kitchen Bar

 “Every photo is my new fave,” declared one of her devotees, followed by three heart-eyes emoji.

-On Wednesday, the blonde stunned fans with a couple beachside snaps wherein she looked smoking hot in a knotted bandeau bikini from the same swimwear brand.
+On Wednesday, the blonde stunned fans with a couple of beachside snaps wherein she looked smoking hot in a knotted bandeau bikini from the same swimwear brand.
 That post has been liked more than 35,300 times since it was shared.